dotCMS/com.dotcms.ai/README-Velocity Tooling.md

 ```

 ### Find Related Content
-You can easily use this to automatically find related content
+You can easily use this to automatically find related content based on an existing content.
+The method will try to find the most "content-rich" field from the content you have passed
+in and use it to find other content that is semantically related to the original.

 ```vtl

 ##  Finding related Content